tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 Obfuscated DNS Query messages must carry the following information:

 1. A symmetric key and ciphersuite under which the DNS response will be encrypted.
-2. A DNS query name which the client wishes to resolve.
+2. A DNS query message which the client wishes to resolve.

 And is encoded as follows: